Cis-Sutlej states: Post-1809

-In-order to prevent the cis-Sutlej states from in-fighting with another, the British issued a decree on 22 August 1811 that no cis-Sutlej state should seize another, whilst affirming the British commitment to respecting each state's independence and rights.
-Relations between the Lahore State and British improved after the signing of the 1809 treaty, and Ranjit Singh would hold periodic diplomatic meetings with Claude Martin Wade at Ludhiana, with the British conceding to the Lahore State's claims of certain cis-Sutlej territories yet the British successfully laid claim to Ferozepore.
+In-order to prevent the Cis-Sutlej states from in-fighting with another, the British issued a decree on 22 August 1811 that no Cis-Sutlej state should seize another, whilst affirming the British commitment to respecting each state's independence and rights.
+Relations between the Lahore State and British improved after the signing of the 1809 treaty, and Ranjit Singh would hold periodic diplomatic meetings with Claude Martin Wade at Ludhiana, with the British conceding to the Lahore State's claims of certain Cis-Sutlej territories yet the British successfully laid claim to Ferozepore.
 Friendly relations between the Sikh Empire and the British was reaffirmed in a meeting between Ranjit Singh and William Bentick at Ropar in October 1831, where it was mutually agreed that the Sutlej river should be opened-up for trade.
+During the reign of Karam Singh of Patiala, his kingdom became the second largest Sikh state aside from the Sikh Empire, being based in southern Punjab and northern Haryana.

-The Charter Act 1813 explicitly proclaimed the sovereignty of the royal crown over the conquered Indian territories held by the British East India Company, with the governor-general no longer being styled as a servant of the Mughal empire and the tribute given to the Mughals was no longer in the governor-general's name The EIC also lost any exclusive-trading rights it once had in India.
+The Charter Act 1813 explicitly proclaimed the sovereignty of the royal crown over the conquered Indian territories held by the British East India Company, with the governor-general no longer being styled as a servant of the Mughal empire and the tribute given to the Mughals was no longer in the governor-general's name.
+The EIC also lost any exclusive-trading rights it once had in India.
 The EIC gradually was transformed into an agency of the British crown for governing the Indian possessions, by 1833 the Company no longer being allowed to conduct commercial activities.